-Most people wouldn’t think to explore the uncharted territory some of us have above our kitchen cabinets.
-Bulkheads: whether you love them or hate them, sometimes you have no choice but to live with them (that’s where builders tend to hide electrical and mechanical runs).
+Most people wouldn’t think to explore bulkheads: the uncharted territory some of us have above our kitchen cabinets.
+Bulkheads.
+Whether you love them or hate them, sometimes you have no choice but to live with them (that’s where builders tend to hide electrical and mechanical runs).

 When hubs cut some exploratory holes into our bulkheads several months before we undertook a kitchen renovation to see if we could take them down, we were disappointed to find out the answer was ‘no’.
 Since we planned to renovate soon anyway, he didn’t bother to repair the holes in the drywall.
 It left an eyesore that immediately drew my attention whenever I walked into the room.
 To remedy the situation until it was time to renovate, I thought why not utilize this often overlooked space by creating something fun and whimsical to hide the holes?